rcls/sytyaful/README.md

   intersections, and universal lifetime quantifiers inside datatypes appear to not instantiate properly.

-* **search.rs** Rust again, transliteration of R.hs.
-Reaches 7 levels of nested
+* **search.rs** Rust again, transliteration of R.hs and Opt.py.
+Reaches 7
-  parentheses.
+  levels of nested parentheses.
 Compared with 2 for the Haskell version.
+A bit faster than tree.rs, but not much.

 * **C++** I did one once.
 It was not pretty.
 Too embarrassing to make public.
   Friends don't let friends do C++.
 Attempting to unbox anything falls afoul of